sudheerbabuu/signoz-monitor-application/README.md

 - Slowest endpoints in your application
 - See exact request trace to figure out issues in downstream services, slow DB queries, call to 3rd party services like payment gateways, etc
 - Filter traces by service name, operation, latency, error, tags/annotations.
-- Run aggregates on trace data (events/spans) to get business relevant metrics. e.g. You can get error rate and 99th percentile latency of `customer_type: gold` or `deployment_version: v2` or `external_call: paypal`
+- Run aggregates on trace data (events/spans) to get business-relevant metrics. e.g. You can get error rate and 99th percentile latency of `customer_type: gold` or `deployment_version: v2` or `external_call: paypal`
 - Unified UI for metrics and traces.
 No need to switch from Prometheus to Jaeger to debug issues.

 <br /><br />